postaljs/postal.js/README.md

 ## How do I use it?

 Here are four examples of using Postal.
 All of these examples - AND MORE! - can run live [here](http://jsfiddle.net/ifandelse/BJC8L/).
 (Please bear in mind this fiddle is pulling the postal lib from github, so running these in IE will not work due to the mime type mismatch.)
+Be sure to check out the [wiki](https://github.com/postaljs/postal.js/wiki) for API documentation and conceptual walk-throughs.

 ```javascript
 // This gets you a handle to the default postal channel...